Xero Integration

 One-way sync

 Data flows from Plutio to Xero only.
 Changes made directly in Xero do not sync back to Plutio.
-This prevents conflicts and ensures Plutio remains your source of truth for client-facing documents.
+The one-directional flow prevents conflicts and ensures Plutio remains your source of truth for client-facing documents.

 How does VAT/GST handling work?